yandod/yandod.github.io/_posts/2015-05-31-phpwarrior.markdown

 That inspired me to implement RubyWarrior into PHP.

-The game is commding warrior to crime the 2 type of towers. both 2 towers include 19floors are now available to hack in PHP.
+The game is commanding warrior to climb to top of 2 type of towers.
+19-floors in total are now available to hack in PHP.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Pt_qerDO28c" frameborder="0" allowfullscreen></iframe>